-Spring has sprung and what better way to keep active than to get out and do some gardening.
-Read on for some advice on how to keep your body safe in the garden.
+Spring has sprung and what better way for our elderly Mums and Dads to keep active than to get out and do some gardening!

-- Keep hydrated.
+• Keep hydrated.
 Bring a water bottle out in the garden or take regular breaks to have a glass of water inside.
 Time flies when you are busy pulling weeds and tidying up the yard.
 If you haven’t had enough water then your risk of dehydration increases.
 Symptoms of dehydration include: muscle cramps, nausea, light-headedness and weakness.
 This can increase the risk of falling or injuring yourself in the garden.

-- Keep all your garden tools in a safe place.
+• Keep all your garden tools in a safe place.
 Keep buckets, clippers and shovels in an easily accessible area that is out of your way.
 Leave the hose wound up in a reel so you are less likely to trip over it.

-- Break up the tasks.
-Your body has a higher chance of getting sore spending prolonged time doing the same things, for example digging.
+• Break up the tasks.
+Your body has a higher chance of getting sore spending prolonged time doing the same things – for example, digging.
 Leaning forward will put pressure on your lower back if you are in that position for long periods of time.
 Start with 20 minutes then change task to take the pressure off those joints before returning.

 • If you live alone and have a personal alarm make sure you are wearing it in case anything goes wrong.
 If you don’t it may be worthwhile having your mobile or cordless phone in reach, particularly if you plan on spending several hours outside and something unexpected occurs, causing you pain or unease.